Iglesia de la Compañía Fire: Events

 The big hoop skirts worn at the time made escape very difficult if not impossible, causing the people at the front to fall down and be trampled by the ones behind.
-Very soon the main entrance was blocked by a human wall of bodies, impeding both the exit of the ones trapped inside, and entry of rescuers.
-The main tower of the church was built of wood (while the rest of the church was solid masonry) and finally collapsed inwards around 10 PM.
+Very soon the main entrance was blocked by a human wall of bodies, impeding both the exit of the people trapped inside, and entry of rescuers.
+The main tower of the church was built of wood, while the rest of the church was solid masonry, and finally collapsed inwards around 10 PM.